Technology Summit

 Attorney Eric Daigle – Daigle Law Group, LLC

-The training session on AI Innovations in Policing explored the rapidly evolving role of artificial intelligence in modern law enforcement.
-Key topics included the use of predictive analytics for crime prevention, real-time surveillance tools powered by machine learning, and the integration of facial recognition and natural language processing in investigative work.
+The training session on Technology Innovations in Policing explored the rapidly evolving role of artificial intelligence in modern law enforcement.
+Key topics included predictive analytics for crime prevention, real-time surveillance tools powered by machine learning, and the integration of facial recognition and natural language processing into investigative work.
 Attendees examined both the operational benefits—such as improved response times and data-driven decision-making—and the ethical concerns, including privacy, algorithmic bias, and accountability.The seminar also addressed court rulings evaluating the use of emerging technologies in policing.
 From body-worn cameras and pole cameras to automatic license plate readers (ALPRs), GPS trackers, and drones, participants explored how legal decisions are shaping the permissible scope and application of these tools.The session highlighted current best practices, emerging technologies, and evolving regulatory frameworks designed to promote the responsible use of AI.
 Participants gained practical insights into how legal professionals and law enforcement agencies can navigate the intersection of public safety and individual rights in an increasingly AI-driven landscape.

 1:00 PM EST: Break for Lunch

-Attorney Eric Atstupenas - MACOPA General Counsel
+Attorney Eric Atstupenas - MCOPA General Counsel

-Attorney Joseph Race – Daigle Law Group
+Attorney Joseph Race - Daigle Law Group, LLC

 1:00 PM EST: Break for Lunch

-DAY THREE: Friday, August 15, 2025
+DAY THREE: Friday, August 14, 2026

 online training